Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Data Statistics

 \section{Data Statistics}

-\paragraph{Type of Question.} Following~\cite{antol2015vqa}, given the structure of questions generated in English, we cluster questions into different types based on the words that start the question.
+\paragraph{Type of Questions.} Following~\cite{antol2015vqa}, given the structure of questions generated in English, we cluster questions into different types based on the words that start the question.
 Figure~\ref{fig:q_dist} shows the distribution of questions based on the first four words of the questions in AVQA.
 Interestingly, the variety of question types are quite similar to those in~\cite{antol2015vqa}, including “What is”, “How many” and “Is there”.
 Quantitatively, we also categorize the questions into ``Y/N", ``Num", ``OOV" and ``Other".
-The percentage of questions for different categories is shown in Table~\ref{tab:q_type}. ``OOV" questions refers to questions that cannot be answerable by VQA v2~\cite{goyal2017making} answer vocabularies.
+The percentage of questions for different categories is shown in Table~\ref{tab:q_type}. ``OOV" questions refer to questions that cannot be answered by VQA v2~\cite{goyal2017making} answer vocabularies.
 We also include two upper bounds, one based on VQA v2 answer vocabularies, and the other on open vocabularies.
-Comparing model performance reported in the main text, there is still a huge gap, approximately 50 points lower than the upper bounds.
+Moreover, we estimate human performance on AVQA by sampling 1 human answer as prediction and use the rest 9 answers as references.
+We repeat the process 10 times and average the score.
+Comparing model performance reported in the main text, there is still a huge gap, with about 50 points lower than the upper bounds or the estimated human performance.

 \paragraph{Question Lengths.} Figure~\ref{fig:q_len} shows the distribution of question lengths.
 We see that most questions range from four to ten words.